 Read Full Article

-This event envelope contains reports on diphtheria in Guinea.
+This event envelope contains reports on diphtheria in Haiti.

 Source: BEACON - View Full Report